neonwatty/drafts/meme-search-02-20-2025-updates.md

 - Easier custom setup of the Pro App for local NAS, Portainer, Unraid, etc., with [customize hosts names and ports](https://github.com/neonwatty/meme-search/tree/main?tab=readme-ov-file#custom-hosts-and-ports)
 - 4 new cutting edge image to text new models added ranging in size from 200M to 2B parameters
-- new smaller (200M) cuttingdefault image to text model
+- new smaller (200M) cutting edge default image to text model for faster local processing on most machines